SlideRuleEarth/sliderule/docs/rtd/source/user_guide/SlideRule.rst

 All polygons provided to SlideRule must be provided as a list of dictionaries containing longitudes and latitudes in counter-clockwise order with the first and last point matching.

+* ``"poly"``: polygon of region of interest
+* ``"proj"``: projection used when subsetting data ("north_polar", "south_polar", "plate_carree").
+In most cases, do not specify and code will do the right thing.
+* ``"use_poly_for_cmr"``: boolean for whether to use the polygon as a part of the request to CMR for obtaining the list of resources to process.
+By default the polygon is used and this is only here for unusual cases where SlideRule is able to handle a polygon for subsetting that CMR cannot, and the list of resources to process is obtained some other way.

 For example:

 .. code-block:: python